Denver Music Advancement Fund

 Selection Review Criteria

-- Relevance: Clear explanation of how the project or program incorporates the current music ecosystem and goals of the Denver Music Strategy and the IMAGINE 2020 cultural plan, responds to the COVID-19 health crisis and/or addresses racial inequities in our city.
+- Relevance: Clear explanation of how the music-centered project or program supports the goals of the IMAGINE 2020 cultural plan, responds to the COVID-19 health crisis and/or addresses racial inequities in our city.

-- Collaboration: Indication of how the project or program will encourage partnerships among diverse entities and show collective leadership and community buy-in
+- Collaboration: Indication of how the project or program was developed through authentic relationships with diverse entities, collective leadership and community buy-in.

-- Program Impact: Evaluation methods, both qualitative and quantitative, showing the impact on the community and anticipated goals for the project or program
+- Program Impact: Evaluation methods, both qualitative and quantitative, showing the success and challenges of the project or program.

-Denver Music Advancement Fund recipients will be required to provide a project evaluation that includes project documentation (summary, photographs, video), related press, an assessment of whether the fund’s objectives were met, and the project’s successes and challenges.
+Denver Music Advancement Fund recipients will be required to complete a short final report and survey that includes project documentation (summary, photographs, video), and an assessment of whether the fund’s objectives were met, and the project’s successes and challenges.
 For ease of reporting, and so Arts & Venues can help promote your program and its successes, please be sure to document your work along the way.

 Considerations for Proposals